A Question From an Undergraduate

 A Decade of Collective Fear

-DePuy's Restore SIS patch — a porcine small intestinal submucosa xenograft — was among the first products used for rotator cuff augmentation.
-The clinical results were disastrous: Iannotti's randomized trial found a 20% sterile inflammatory reaction rate.
-Another study reported 40% of patients required formal debridement.
+In the 2000s, DePuy's Restore SIS patch — a porcine small intestinal submucosa xenograft — was among the first products used for rotator cuff augmentation.
+The results were devastating: Iannotti's RCT found a 20% sterile inflammatory reaction rate.
+Another study reported 40% of patients required debridement.

-First, the material.
+The material.
 Decellularization was incomplete.
 Residual xenogeneic peptide epitopes triggered immune reactions.
-Later research clarified the problem wasn't just residual DNA — the SIS matrix is collagen, and foreign peptide sequences are nearly impossible to fully remove.
+Early explanations blamed residual DNA, but later research pointed to peptides — the SIS matrix is collagen, and foreign peptide sequences are nearly impossible to fully remove.

-Second, the mechanics.
-The SIS patch was a soft collagen membrane with no tensile strength.
-It was designed for "bioinduction" (tissue ingrowth), not mechanical reinforcement.
-Even without inflammation, it couldn't solve the pressure distribution problem.
+The mechanics.
+The SIS patch was a soft collagen membrane with zero tensile strength.
+It was designed for "bioinduction" — tissue ingrowth — not mechanical reinforcement.
+Even without inflammation, it couldn't solve the pressure problem.

-Third, the surgical context.
+The surgical context.
 The standard at the time was single-row repair — a fundamentally weaker fixation.
-Placing a mechanically inert patch on an inadequate foundation was set up to fail.
+A mechanically inert patch on an inadequate foundation was set up to fail.

-But what did the field conclude?
-"Don't put anything on the tendon."
+Three independent problems.
+But the field remembered only one conclusion: "Don't put anything on the cuff."

-Each of the SIS patch's failure modes can be solved independently:
+Return to first principles, and each of the SIS patch's failure modes can be addressed independently:

 | SIS Failure | WingHeal's Solution |